The Department of Film and Media Arts is a major academic center for the education of contemporary artists and media arts professionals.

 In addition to work in the classroom and studio, film and media arts students can benefit from arts organizations on campus and in the Syracuse community.
 The department is a sponsor of the annual Syracuse International Film Festival and closely collaborates with Light Work, an internationally recognized artist-in-residence program housed on campus, and the Urban Video Project, which commissions artists to create artworks for outdoor projection on the Everson Museum of Art in downtown Syracuse.
 Housed within the department is also The Canary Lab, which develops research-based art and media focused on ecology.

-Study Abroad Programs Tailored To Your Degree
+Global Study Programs Tailored To Your Degree

 Learn from Professionals